ChickenProp/dwnom-interactive/README.md

 In response to feedback #3, I flipped the vertical orientation of the graph, agreeing that people were more likely to be interested in recent congresses than historical ones.
 I also added some annotations noting significant periods and events.

+To provide more detail about independents, I broke them down into their individual parties, and provided counts for each of them.

 ### Feedback

 1. The green of the independents is a bit hard to see against the grey background.
 It’s also hard to intentionally get the right cursor position to trigger the illumination of individual representatives.